seymourfun/MistyIISkills/README.md

-# MistyIISkills
+# Misty II Skills
-Public Repo for Misty II skills
+Public Repo for Misty II skills.
+This will serve as a place to put my public Misty II skills.